shivshankardayal/An-Angle-in-Trigonometry/source/height-and-distance.rst

      angle of elevation from each of these points is :math:`\alpha`.
 If :math:`\angle ABC = \beta` and :math:`AC = b`, find the height of the balloon.

-204. A light house, facing north, sends out a fan-shaped beam of light extending from north-east to north-west.
-An observer on a steamer, sailing due west first sees the light when he is :math:`5` km away from the light house and continues to see it for
+204. A lighthouse, facing north, sends out a fan-shaped beam of light extending from north-east to north-west.
+An observer on a steamer, sailing due west first sees the light when he is :math:`5` km away from the lighthouse and continues to see it for
      :math:`30\sqrt{2}` minutes.
 What is the speed of the steamer?

-205. A man walking due north observes that the elevation of a balloon, which is due east of him and is sailing tpwards the north-west is then :math:`60^\circ`; after he gas walked :math:`400` yards the balloon is vertically over his head.
+205. A man walking due north observes that the elevation of a balloon, which is due east of him and is sailing tpwards the north-west is then :math:`60^\circ`; after he has walked :math:`400` yards the balloon is vertically over his head.
 Find its height, supposing it to have always remained the same.

 206. A flag-staff stands on the middle of a square tower.
 A man on the ground opposite the middle of the face and distant from it